Definition Of Eye Floaters

 What causes Eye Floaters

-There are causes that occur as a natural aging process and causes that occur due to pathological diseases or changes.
+There are causes of eye floaters that occur as a natural aging process of the eye and causes that occur due to pathological diseases or changes.

-The eye consists of two segments, the anterior segment which lies infront of the lens and is filled with aqueous humor which is a translucent fluid that is secreted by ciliary process while the posterior segment is filled with vitreous humor.
+The eye consists of two segments, the anterior segment which lies infront of the natural crystalline lens and is filled with aqueous humor which is a translucent fluid that is secreted by ciliary process while the posterior segment lies behind the lens and is filled with vitreous humor which is clear gel like substance that fills the whole cavity of the posterior segment of the eye.
 Read more about Vitreous Syneresis.

 Posterior vitreous detachment

-Can cause transient floaters which can remain from few seconds to few hours and usually can be associated with flashes of light and your doctor should be able to differentiate between migraine as a cause of floaters or retinal detachments because both are associated with flashes of light.
+Can cause transient floaters which can remain from few seconds to few hours and usually can be associated with flashes of light and headache and your doctor should be able to differentiate between migraine as a cause of floaters or retinal detachment because both are associated with flashes of light.

 2- Pathological causes in the vitreous body